unrealwork/axibase-collector/docker_metrics.md

 ---- | -------- | --------
-docker.cpu.usage.system | CPU | Total CPU consumed by container in kernel mode in nanoseconds. docker.cpu.usage.user | CPU | Total CPU consumed by tasks of the cgroup in user mode in nanoseconds. docker.cpu.usage.user.percent | CPU | docker.cpu.usage.total | CPU | Total CPU consumed by tasks of the cgroup in nanoseconds. docker.cpu.usage.total.percent | CPU | docker.cpu.usage.kernel | CPU | Total CPU consumed by tasks of the cgroup in kernel mode in nanoseconds. docker.cpu.usage.kernel.percent | CPU | docker.cpu.usage.percpu | CPU | Total CPU time consumed per core. docker.cpu.throttlingdata.periods | CPU | The number of periods with throttling active. docker.cpu.throttlingdata.throttledperiods | CPU | The number of periods when the container hit its throttling limit. docker.cpu.throttlingdata.throttledtime | CPU | Total time that a container's CPU usage was throttled. docker.cpu.avg.usage.total.percent | CPU | docker.cpu.avg.usage.allocated.percent | CPU | docker.cpu.avg.usage.host.percent | CPU |
-docker.cpu.avg.usage.kernel.percent | CPU |
-docker.cpu.avg.usage.user.percent | CPU |
-docker.memory.activeanon | Memory | The number of bytes of active memory backed by anonymous pages, excluding sub-cgroups. docker.memory.activefile | Memory | The number of bytes of active memory backed by files, excluding sub-cgroups. docker.memory.cache | Memory | The number of bytes used for the cache, excluding sub-cgroups. docker.memory.failcnt | Memory | The number of times the container hit its memory limit. docker.memory.hierarchical.memorylimit | Memory |  The memory limit in bytes for the container. docker.memory.hierarchical.memswlimit | Memory | docker.memory.inactiveanon | Memory | The number of bytes of inactive memory in anonymous pages, excluding sub-cgroups. docker.memory.inactivefile | Memory | The number of bytes of inactive memory in file pages, excluding sub-cgroups. docker.memory.limit | Memory | The memory limit for the container in bytes. docker.memory.mappedfile | Memory | The number of bytes of mapped files, excluding sub-groups. docker.memory.maxusage | Memory | The max amount of memory used by container in bytes. docker.memory.percent | Memory | docker.memory.pgfault | Memory | The total number of page faults, excluding sub-cgroups. docker.memory.pgmajfault | Memory | The number of major page faults, excluding sub-cgroups. docker.memory.pgpgin | Memory | The number of charging events, excluding sub-cgroups.
+docker.cpu.usage.system | CPU | Total CPU consumed by container in kernel mode in nanoseconds. docker.cpu.usage.user | CPU | Total CPU consumed by tasks of the cgroup in user mode in nanoseconds. docker.cpu.usage.user.percent | CPU | Percentage of CPU consumed by tasks in user mode. docker.cpu.usage.total | CPU | Total CPU consumed by tasks of the cgroup in nanoseconds. docker.cpu.usage.total.percent | CPU | Percentage of CPU consumed by tasks. docker.cpu.usage.kernel | CPU | Total CPU consumed by tasks of the cgroup in kernel mode in nanoseconds. docker.cpu.usage.kernel.percent | CPU | Percentage of CPU consumed by tasks in kernel mode. docker.cpu.usage.percpu | CPU | Total CPU time consumed per core. docker.cpu.throttlingdata.periods | CPU | The number of periods with throttling active. docker.cpu.throttlingdata.throttledperiods | CPU | The number of periods when the container hit its throttling limit. docker.cpu.throttlingdata.throttledtime | CPU | Total time that a container's CPU usage was throttled. docker.cpu.avg.usage.total.percent | CPU | The average value for `docker.cpu.usage.total.percent`. docker.cpu.avg.usage.allocated.percent | CPU | docker.cpu.avg.usage.host.percent | CPU | docker.cpu.avg.usage.kernel.percent | CPU | The average value for `docker.cpu.usage.kernel.percent`. docker.cpu.avg.usage.user.percent | CPU | The average value for `docker.cpu.usage.user.percent`. docker.memory.activeanon | Memory | The number of bytes of active memory backed by anonymous pages, excluding sub-cgroups. docker.memory.activefile | Memory | The number of bytes of active memory backed by files, excluding sub-cgroups. docker.memory.cache | Memory | The number of bytes used for the cache, excluding sub-cgroups. docker.memory.failcnt | Memory | The number of times the container hit its memory limit. docker.memory.hierarchical.memorylimit | Memory |  The memory limit for the hierarchy that contains the memory cgroup, in bytes. docker.memory.hierarchical.memswlimit | Memory | The memory plus swap limit for the hierarchy that contains the memory cgroup, in bytes. docker.memory.inactiveanon | Memory | The number of bytes of inactive memory in anonymous pages, excluding sub-cgroups. docker.memory.inactivefile | Memory | The number of bytes of inactive memory in file pages, excluding sub-cgroups. docker.memory.limit | Memory | The memory limit for the container in bytes. docker.memory.mappedfile | Memory | The number of bytes of mapped files, excluding sub-groups. docker.memory.maxusage | Memory | The max amount of memory used by container in bytes. docker.memory.percent | Memory | Percentage of memory used. docker.memory.pgfault | Memory | The total number of page faults, excluding sub-cgroups. docker.memory.pgmajfault | Memory | The number of major page faults, excluding sub-cgroups. docker.memory.pgpgin | Memory | The number of charging events, excluding sub-cgroups.